Kenneth Lee Gallery

 Some images appear sharp automatically.
 They enlarge better.
 With less sharpening, they look more natural.
 For further explanation, see Two Barns: One Sharp, One Not ?

-How to Bypass Minimize Automatic Adjustments
+Bypass Minimize Auto Adjustments

 Some advanced practitioners prefer to apply all adjustments in an image editing tool, not during the scanning process.
 It's impossible to bypass all adjustments because digitization is involved but there are several ways to drive the scanner with minimal adjustments to the tonal curve.
 Be sure to scan in 16-bit depth and save the file in TIFF format so that any subsequent adjustments made in editing software will avoid banding.